 The Global Strategy to improve agricultural and rural statistics (GSARS), with an office hosted within the FAO's Statistics Division in Rome, addresses developing countries' lack of capacity to provide reliable statistical data on food and agriculture and provides a blueprint for long-term sustainable agricultural statistical systems.
-As a response to the need for better cost-effective timely statistical data in the agricultural and rural sector, GSARS has implemented the Agricultural Integrated Survey (AGRIS), a farmbased modular 10-year survey program designed as a cost-effective tool for national statistical agencies to accelerate the production of quality disaggregated data on the technical, economic, environmental and social dimensions of farms, including smallholder farms.
-It consists of a core module, which is surveyed every year, and four additional rotating modules developed across specific themes, covering (1) the environment.
+As a response to the need for better cost-effective timely statistical data in the agricultural and rural sector, GSARS has implemented the Agricultural Integrated Survey (AGRIS), a farm-based modular 10-year survey program designed as a cost-effective tool for national statistical agencies to accelerate the production of quality disaggregated data on the technical, economic, environmental and social dimensions of farms, including smallholder farms.
+It consists of a core module, which is surveyed every year, and four additional rotating modules developed across specific themes, covering (1) the economy; (2) labor; (3) machinery, equipment and asset decisions; and (4) production methods and the environment.
 AGRIS addresses the lack of statistics on women's role in and contribution to agriculture.
 It strives to enhance the availability of gender indicators and sex-disaggregated data.
 Special attention is paid to gender-relevant issues, such as decision-making within the holding, the specific role of women and men's and women's ownership and rights over land.